aptech/docs/docs/CR-declare.rst

     * - ``!=``, ``=``
-      - Interactive programming or any situation where a global by the same name will probably be sitting in the symbol table when the file containing the :func:`declare` statement is compiled.
+      - Interactive programming or any situation where a global by the same name will probably be sitting in the symbol table when the file containing the `declare` statement is compiled.
 The symbol will be reset.

-        This allows mixing :func:`declare` statements with the procedure definitions that reference the global matrices and strings or placing them in your main file.
+        This allows mixing `declare` statements with the procedure definitions that reference the global matrices and strings or placing them in your main file.